Information used by fdroid update

 AuthorWebSite

-The website url of the author(s).
+The website URL of the author(s).
 This can be omitted (or left blank).

 Warning: this overrides all AuthorWebSite entries set in the app’s source code.